• Skip to primary navigation

 Some more examples:

-India hasn’t conceded a boundary for the last ten overs. (in Cricket)
+✅ India hasn’t conceded a boundary for the last ten overs. (in Cricket)

-I’ve been meaning to tell you the truth for the past six months!
+✅ I’ve been meaning to tell you the truth for the past six months!

-The Government has been fooling its people for the past three years.
+✅ The Government has been fooling its people for the past three years.

 As you can see, the underlined parts in the above examples indicate a period of time, as against a specific point of time.

 Important: Note that we use a “Perfect Progressive” tense in all of the examples above.
-This is because we talk about an event which has been happening for a period of time and it hasn’t stopped occurring yet.
+This is because we talk about an event that has been happening for a period of time and it hasn’t stopped occurring yet.

 How to Avoid Mistakes while using For vs Since